collapsed-stacks/firearms/questions/1252/thompson-blueprints.md

 - tagged: `gunsmithing`, `fully-automatic`
 - score: 1

-<p>Where could I find blueprints on the design of the Thompson submachine gun.</p>
+Where could I find blueprints on the design of the Thompson submachine gun.
 <p>
 I've been searching with google forever, and I can't find anything useful
 </p>

 ## Answer 1253